blossomingiris/MERN_E-commerce-website/README.md

 Note: To test paypal payment method you need to have your own developer account in paypal.

 ### Admin usage:
-To have access to admin dashboard login as admin with forfard credentials:
+To have access to admin dashboard login as admin with forfard credentials:<br/>
 login: admin@admin.com
 password: admin@admin.com